Anchorsify/Anchorsify.github.io/_projects/MedicalJutsu.md

 #### --( Kyuusho Shuuzen no Jutsu - Vital Repair Technique )--
 By transferring your chakra to the recipient, you can stimulate the body to begin the recovery process and help stabilize their most basic functions (like breath rate and pulse).
 It lacks the precision of more advanced jutsu to target specific injuries and problems, but helps to keep people alive until they can receive advanced care.

-- Chakra: 5 + X/2
+- Chakra: 5 + X/2 + Y * 5
 - Range: Touch
 - Speed: 5 + X * 2
 - Special: Abort
 - Requires: Flawless Diagnosis

 Effects: For the duration of this technique, you must keep your hands on its recipient.
 If you are stunned, or knocked away, it is Aborted automatically.
 The value of X is determined, and the Chakra cost paid, after it ends.
 For every IC which passes, you heal 3+(Chakra Control Ranks)/5 of the recipient's lost Hit Points.
 This will not restore lost Vitality, though it will restore a person in negative Hit Points to consciousness.
 You pay the cost of this technique after you finish healing, based on its actual duration.
 If you Abort it, or are forced to, X is reduced appropriately.
-A single person may benefit from this only once per day.
 You may use this technique on yourself (though you still have to be able to place a hand on yourself to do so; no hands, no healing).

+Y is equal to the number of times the recipient has had this jutsu used on them in the same day.

 ## C-Rank
 #### --( Chakura no Mesu - Chakra Scalpel )--